-- IOS (APNS): The password option is used instead of apple.keystorePassword. - Android (GCM): The password option is used instead of android.gcm.apiKey. - Microsoft (WNS): The password option is used instead of wns.clientSecret.
+- IOS (APNS): The password option is used instead of apple.keystorePassword. - Microsoft (WNS): The password option is used instead of wns.clientSecret.

 You do not need to change the name of other options.
 Genesys recommends that you create a new section to set the mandatory options and that you keep optional options in the push section.
 See the options' detail for more information.